Climate Change & Food Security in South Asia

 According to Office for the Coordination of Humanitarian Affairs (OCHA) the recent massive cyclone Mocha badly hit the agriculture and fishery sectors of Bangladesh and Myanmar, causing a severe loss of assets crucial for livelihoods and posing a longer-term threat to food security.

-The detrimental effects of climate change on farming operations can be traced back to the lower levels of agricultural output and productivity that have been seen.
+The lower levels of agricultural output and productivity trace back to the detrimental effects of climate change on farming operations.
 Due to the high number of people who rely on agriculture as their primary source of income, the region’s capacity to produce sufficient quantities of food to satisfy demand is at risk.
-Agricultural practices need to be adapted to the changing conditions in South Asia in order to avoid the negative effects of environmental risks and assure food security.
+To avoid the negative effects of environmental risks and ensure food security, South Asia needs to adapt agricultural practices to the changing conditions.

 Water Scarcity and Irrigation Challenges

-Both groundwater and rain-fed irrigation are used widely in South Asian countries to fulfill the water requirement of agricultural land.
+South Asian countries widely use both groundwater and rain-fed irrigation to fulfill the water requirements of agricultural land.
 But many of the current irrigation systems don\’t utilize water most effectively.
 This results in either using more water than is necessary or not having enough water to maintain healthy crops.

 The South Asian agricultural sector relies heavily on consistent access to water, and implementing effective water governance frameworks and policies is imperative.